potatoscript/potatonote/README.md

 ---

-# Run the workflow from localself-hosted
+# 🥔Run the workflow from localself-hosted

 ```yml
 name: Potato Workflow